bennyscripts/ghost/readme.md

 # Ghost
 A rewrite of the popular Discord selfbot, Ghost.
-**FYI:** There are no raid commands in this selfbot and we will not be adding any.
+Please feel free to create a pull request with commands you've added yourself.

 ### How to use
-> Make sure you have Python installed.
+> Make sure you have Python 3.10 installed.
 > Download the latest release or the source code.
+> Download all the required librarys (`pip install -r requirements.txt`)
-> Run `ghost.py`.
+> Run `ghost.py`!